CrossGL/crossgl-docs/source/api_reference.rst

 ---

 - **parse :**

-Parses the shader code to generate an abstract syntax tree (AST).
    - **Description**: This method initiates the parsing process for the shader code.
 It calls the parse_shader method to handle the specifics of shader code parsing and constructs the abstract syntax tree (AST) that represents the structure and components of the shader.
    - **Parameters**: None
    - **Returns**: